 See, the point is, Raspberry Pi is flexible, where ODROID is something you need when you are not experimenting.
-When you are new to electro-computing (this is a word created by me; which means coding and electronics in combination), or if you are a researcher like me, who likes to keep on experimenting on every other thing rather than building something in peculiar, then RaspPi is good.
+When you are new to electro-computing (this is a word created by me, which means coding and electronics in combination), or if you are a researcher like me, who likes to experiment on everything rather than building something in peculiar, then RaspPi is good.

 This is not the case with ODROID.
-Just to be specific, I am not trying to degrade ODROID, because it is perfect in its own way.
+Just to be specific, I am not trying to degrade ODROID because it is perfect in its own way.
 ODroid is more for a person who has a specific set of goals in mind.
-If you want to build something, you would probably want to go with ODroid rather than with RaspPi, reason being it’s more powerful and though it doesn’t have a bigger community, it will have it in the near future.
-We live in a technological world, and there is always a place of something better.
+If you want to build something, you would probably want to go with ODroid rather than with RaspPi, the reason being it’s more powerful, and though it doesn’t have a bigger community, it will have it in the near future.
+We live in a technological world, and there is always a place for something better.

 Top Projects on the Internet – Raspberry Pi vs ODROID

 In the end, its actually never about something better; it’s just what suits your needs.
 If you are a pentester like me, you would probably want a RaspPi due to its nature of being reasonably cheap and extreme flexibility, but if you are into development, or you like to build servers or something specific which are planning for long-term use, you would probably want something like an ODROID which is powerful and has good community support for Linux as well though it is a bit on the costlier side.